FDA approves first COVID-19 drug: antiviral remdesivir

 Gilead charges $2,340 for a typical treatment course for people covered by government health programs in the United States and other developed countries, and $3,120 for patients with private insurance.
 The amount that patients pay out of pocket depends on insurance, income and other factors.

-Only one treatment — steroids such as dexamethasone — has been shown so far to cut the risk of dying of COVID-19.
-The FDA also has given emergency authorization to using the blood of survivors and two companies are currently seeking similar authorization for experimental antibody drugs.
+So far, only steroids such as dexamethasone have been shown to cut the risk of dying of COVID-19.
+The FDA also has given emergency authorization to using the blood of survivors, and two companies are currently seeking similar authorization for experimental antibody drugs.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.